Gas Meter Point Reference Number & Electricity Meter Point Administration Numbers

 How to find your MPAN

 The majority of electricity utility bills have the MPAN number displayed.
 It will normally appear as a 13 digit number in a box marked ‘supply number’, just like is shown in the example above.
-The numbers above are simply known as the top line, these maybe requested to help indentify your supply.
+The numbers above are simply known as the top line, these maybe requested to help identify your supply.

 What is a Meter Point Reference Number (MPRN)?